 |Need for maternal insurance coverage postpartum ||6 |

 Return to the nonpregnant state begins soon after delivery.
 The vagina and its outlet gradually diminish in size but rarely regain their nulliparous dimensions.
 Rugae begin to reappear by the third week but are less prominent than before.
 The hymen is represented by several small tags of tissue, which scar to form the myrtiform caruncles.
 Vaginal epithelium begins to proliferate by 4 to 6 weeks, usually coincidental with resumed ovarian estrogen production.
 Lacerations or stretching of the perineum during delivery may result in vaginal outlet relaxation.
 Some damage to the pelvic floor may be inevitable, and parturition predisposes to urinary incontinence and pelvic organ prolapse.
 This is discussed in detail in Chapter 27 (Route of Delivery).

 The massively increased uterine blood flow necessary to maintain pregnancy is made possible by significant hypertrophy and remodeling of pelvic vessels.
 After delivery, their caliber gradually diminishes to approximately that of of the prepregnant state.
 Within the puerperal uterus, larger blood vessels become obliterated by hyaline changes, are gradually resorbed, and are replaced by smaller ones.
 Minor vestiges of the larger vessels, however, may persist for years.

 During labor, the margin of the dilated cervix, which corresponds to the external os, may be lacerated.
-The cervical ...
+The cervical opening contracts ...